numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

   matrix @ matrix multiplication; scalar * matrix multiplication should go through ``*`` instead of ``@``.

-* 1d vector inputs are promoted to 2d by appending a '1' to the shape on the appropriate side, performing the operation, and then removing this added dimension from the output.
+* 1d vector inputs are promoted to 2d by prepending or appending a '1' to the shape on the 'away' side, the operation is performed, and then the added dimension is removed from the output.
 The result is that matrix @ vector and vector @ matrix are both legal (assuming compatible shapes), and both return 1d vectors; vector @ vector returns a scalar.
 This is clearer with examples.
-If ``arr(2, 3)`` represents a 2x3 array, and ``arr(3)`` represents a 1d vector with 3 elements,
+If ``arr(2, 3)`` represents a 2x3 array, and ``arr(3)`` represents a 1d vector with 3 elements, then:
-  then:

   * ``arr(2, 3) @ arr(3, 1)`` is a regular matrix product, and returns
     an array with shape (2, 1), i.e., a column vector.

   * ``arr(2, 3) @ arr(3)`` performs the same computation as the
-    previous, but returns the result with shape (2,), i.e., a 1d vector.
+    previous (i.e., treats the 1d vector as a matrix containing a single **column**), but returns the result with shape (2,), i.e., a 1d vector.

   * ``arr(1, 3) @ arr(3, 2)`` is a regular matrix product, and returns
     an array with shape (1, 2), i.e., a row vector.

   * ``arr(3) @ arr(3, 2)`` performs the same computation as the
-    previous, but returns the result with shape (2,), i.e., a 1d vector.
+    previous (i.e., treats the 1d vector as a matrix containing a single **row**), but returns the result with shape (2,), i.e., a 1d vector.

   * ``arr(1, 3) @ arr(3, 1)`` is a regular matrix product, and returns
     an array with shape (1, 1), i.e., a single value in matrix form.